Stocks fall on tech slide, oil hits highest level since 2014

 In Asia, Hong Kong’s benchmark fell more than 2% after troubled property developer China Evergrande’s shares were suspended from trading.
 Markets were closed for holidays in Shanghai and South Korea.
 Shares in most European markets edged higher.

-Tesla jumped 3.9% after the electric vehicle maker reported surprisingly good third-quarter deliveries.
+Tesla rose 2.1% after the electric vehicle maker reported surprisingly good third-quarter deliveries.

 Investors are preparing for the latest round of corporate earnings, which will ramp up in the next several weeks.
 They are also still closely monitoring economic data for more signals about the pace of the recovery as businesses and consumers continue to deal with the impact of COVID-19 and the highly contagious delta variant.